MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 ## Manage new versions of the runtime

-Whenever a new version of the Evergreen WebView2 Runtime has been downloaded to the device, running WebView2 applications continue to use the previous runtime until the browser process is released.
-This allows applications to run continuously, and prevents the previous runtime from being deleted.
+Whenever a new version of the Evergreen WebView2 Runtime is downloaded to the device, running WebView2 applications continue using the previous runtime until the browser process is released.
+This behavior allows applications to run continuously, and prevents the previous runtime from being deleted.
 To use the new version of the runtime, you'll need to release all references to the previous WebView2 environment objects or restart your application.
 The next time you create a new WebView2 environment, it will use the new version.

-To take action when a new version is available, such as notifying the user to restart the application, you can use the [add_NewBrowserVersionAvailable(Win32)][Webview2ReferenceaddNewBrowserVersionAvailable] or [CoreWebView2Environment.NewBrowserVersionAvailable(.Net)][Webview2ReferenceNewBrowserVersionAvailable] event in your code.
+To take action when a new version is available, such as notifying the user to restart the application, you can use the [add_NewBrowserVersionAvailable(Win32)][Webview2ReferenceaddNewBrowserVersionAvailable] or [CoreWebView2Environment.NewBrowserVersionAvailable(.NET)][Webview2ReferenceNewBrowserVersionAvailable] event in your code.
 If your code handles restarting the application, consider saving the user state before the WebView2 application exits.

 ## Manage the lifetime of the user data folder
 WebView2 apps create a user data folder to store data such as cookies, credentials, permissions, and so on.
-After the folder is created, your app is responsible for managing the lifetime of the user data folder, including clean up when the app is uninstalled.
+After creating the folder, your app is responsible for managing the lifetime of the user data folder, including clean up when the app is uninstalled.
 For more information, navigate to [Managing the User Data Folder][Webview2ConceptsUserdatafolder].

 ## Follow recommended WebView2 security best practices
 For any WebView2 application, ensure you follow our recommended WebView2 security best practices.
 For more information, navigate to [Best practices for developing secure WebView2 applications][Webview2ConceptsSecurity].